Insider Tips From Local Experts

 Hiking

-With 10 trailheads and approximately 200 miles of shared-use trails, the Preserve has an option for you no matter what your level of fitness or hiking experience.
-Take an easy stroll along the wheelchair-and stroller-accessible Bajada Nature Trail or burn off that extra margarita on the steep Sunrise Peak summit trail.
+With 10 trailheads and approximately 225 miles of shared-use trails, Scottsdale's McDowell Sonoran Preserve has an option for you no matter what your level of fitness or hiking experience.
+Take an easy stroll along the ADA-accessible Bajada Nature Trail or burn off that extra margarita on the steep Sunrise Peak summit trail.

 Hiking and Biking

-Two wheels, that is!
-Most of the Preserve’s trails are open for mountain biking and offer thrilling rides filled with rolling tracks, steep climbs and fast descents.
+If you prefer your fun on two wheels, most of the Preserve’s trails are open for mountain biking and offer thrilling rides filled with rolling tracks, steep climbs and fast descents.

 Rock Climbing